-The Pharmacy Technician Program is a Level II (Complex Skills Certificate) program.
-This one-year certificate program is designed to prepare professional multi-skilled individuals for employment as an entry-level pharmacy technician in hospital, retail, community or other institutional pharmacies.
+A Level II (Complex Skills Certificate) program designed to prepare professional multi-skilled individuals for employment as an entry-level pharmacy technician in hospital, retail, community or other institutional pharmacies.
 Clinical duties are emphasized in the classroom and laboratory with directed practical experience in selected hospital, out patient, home infusion, long-term care and compounding pharmacies.

 Students in the Pharmacy Technician program are expected to meet the same physical and mental requirements as an employed pharmacy technician.
-A representative Pharmacy Technician Job Profile is available upon request from the Health Careers Office or during the interview with the program’s Technical Coordinator.
+A representative Pharmacy Technician Job Profile is available upon request from the Health Careers Office or during the interview with the program director.

 The job profile lists the specific physical and mental requirements as well as the environmental conditions of the occupation.
 Each student must have a physical examination and vaccination record on file before admission to externship rotations.
 The Health Appraisal Form addresses the issue of normal color perception, eye-hand coordination, and any history of substance abuse.